1-anita-h/SoCPhysicalDesign-VSDWorkshop/README.md

 ![alt text](https://github.com/1-anita-h/SoCPhysicalDesign-VSDWorkshop/blob/main/Images/15_placement.png)

-# Chip planning strategies and introduction to foundry library cells

 You can press the Edit Layout button in the Qflow manager window to view the layout or you can invoke qflow in your project directory (use qflow diplay picorv32 & command) to view the layout window as shown below.
 Select the whole chip by first moving the cursor to the bottom left and left mouse click and then moving to top right and right mouse click, then press Shift+i.